everett-wxy/fitness-app-athlete-back-end/readme.md

 Future improvements:
 - Add workout history analytics
+- Improve the workout generator to support more program types
 - Add progressive overload logic
-- Add more program templates
 - Use TanStack Query for server state
 - Improve auth with HTTP-only cookies